theturboturnip/mphil-thesis/RISE/RISE_cutdown.md

 `CcxCap` with the tag bit set, or raw data with the tag bit unset.
-This adds type safety, as the Rust compiler forces every usage of `SafeTaggedCap` to consider both options, preventing raw data from being interpreted as a capability by accident and enforcing Provenance.
+This adds type safety, as the Rust compiler forces every usage of `SafeTaggedCap` to consider both options, preventing raw data from being interpreted as a capability by accident and enforcing Provenance. -->

-The final hurdle was the capability relocations outlined in [\[chap:bg:subsec:cherirelocs\]](#chap:bg:subsec:cherirelocs){reference-type="ref" reference="chap:bg:subsec:cherirelocs"}.
-Because we're emulating a bare-metal platform, there is no operating system to do this step for us.
-A bare-metal C function has been written to perform the relocations[^27], which could be compiled into the emulated program.
-We decided it would be quicker to implement this in the simulator, but in the future we should be able to perform the relocations entirely in bare-metal C.

 ### Emulating vectors